-A shipboard survey of the U.S. Atlantic outer continental shelf and continental slope (water depths >50 m) between Florida and Maryland (27.5 and 38°N) was conducted during June-August, 2004.
-The survey employed two independent visual teams searching with 25x bigeye binocluars.
+A shipboard survey of the U.S. Atlantic outer continental shelf and continental slope (water depths >50 m) between Florida and Maryland (27.5 and 38°N) was conducted during June-August 2004.
+The survey employed two independent visual teams searching with $25 \times$ bigeye binoculars.
 Survey effort was stratified to include increased effort along the continental shelf break and Gulf Stream Front in the mid-Atlantic.
 The survey included 5,659 km of trackline, and there were a total of 473 cetacean sightings.
 Sightings were most frequent in waters North of Cape Hatteras, North Carolina along the shelf break.
 Data were corrected for visibility bias (g(0)) and group-size bias and analyzed using line-transect distance analysis (Palka 1995, 2006; Buckland et al. 2001).
 The resulting abundance estimate for striped dolphins between Florida and Maryland was 42,407 animals (CV=0.53).

 An abundance estimate of 46,882 (CV=0.33) striped dolphins was generated from a shipboard and aerial survey conducted during June-August 2011 (Palka 2012).
-The aerial portion that contributed to the abundance estimate covered 5,313 km of tracklines that were over waters north of New Jersey and shallower than the 100-m depth contour through the U.S. and Canadian Gulf of Maine and up to and including the lower Bay of Fundy.
-The shipboard portion covered 3,107 km of tracklines that were in waters offshore of North Carolina to Massachusetts (waters that were deeper than the 100-m depth contour out to beyond the U.S. EEZ).
-Both sighting platforms used a two-simultaneous team data collection procedure, which allows estimation of abundance corrected for perception bias of the detected species (Laake and Borchers, 2004).
+The aerial portion that contributed to the abundance estimate covered 5,313 km of tracklines that were over waters north of New Jersey from the coastline to the 100-m depth contour through the U.S. and Canadian Gulf of Maine and up to and including the lower Bay of Fundy.
+The shipboard portion covered 3,107 km of tracklines that were in waters offshore of Virginia to Massachusetts (waters that were deeper than the 100-m depth contour out to beyond the U.S. EEZ).
+Both sighting platforms used adouble platform data collection procedure, which allows estimation of abundance corrected for perception bias of the detected species (Laake and Borchers, 2004).
 Estimation of the abundance was based on the independent observer approach assuming point independence (Laake and Borchers 2004) and calculated using the mark-recapture distance sampling (MRDS) option in the computer program Distance (version 6.0, release 2, Thomas et al. 2009).
-Striped dolphins were also seen during the SEFSC summer 2011 abundance survey, which covered waters from North Carolina to Florida.
-The abundance resulting from the SEFSC survey has currently not yet been estimated.